steelkiwi/locust-bokeh-load-test/readme.md

 ## Start Locust

-To run Locust with the above locust file, if it was named *locustfile.py*, we could run (in the same directory as *locustfile.py*):
+To run Locust with the above python locust file, if it was named *locustfile.py*, we could run (in the same directory as *locustfile.py*):

 `locust --host=http://example.com`

-When Locust is started you should visit [http://127.0.0.1:8089/](http://127.0.0.1:8089/) and there you'll find web-interface of our Locust instance.
+When python load testing app Locust is started you should visit [http://127.0.0.1:8089/](http://127.0.0.1:8089/) and there you'll find web-interface of our Locust instance.
 Then input **Number of users to simulate** (e.g. 300) and **Hatch rate (users spawned/second)** (e.g. 10) and press **Start swarming**.
 After that Locust will start "hatching" users and you can see results in table.

-## Visualization
+## Python Data Visualization
 So table is nice but we'd prefer to see results on graph.
 There is an [issue](https://github.com/locustio/locust/issues/144) in which people ask to add graphical interface to Locust and there are several propositions how to display graphs for Locust data.
 I've decided to use Python interactive visualization library [Bokeh](http://bokeh.pydata.org/en/latest/).

-It is easy to install Bokeh from PyPI using pip:
+It is easy to install python graphing library Bokeh from PyPI using pip:

 `pip install bokeh`